Abdülmecid II: Early life

-Abdulmejid was born on 30 May 1868, at Dolmabahçe Palace to Sultan Abdulaziz and his consort Hayranidil Kadın.
+Abdulmejid was born on 30 May 1868 at Dolmabahçe Palace to Sultan Abdulaziz and his consort Hayranidil Kadın.
 He was the younger brother of Nazime Sultan.
-He spent his early years at the Feriye Palace complex, before moving to a palace in Çamlıca.
-He received private education, but was proud of having joined artillery classes at the age of four.
-He was about eight years old when his father died after the 1876 coup d'état, either by suicide or murder.
-He believed his father died from the latter cause, and took offense from those that believed he killed himself.
+He spent his early years at the Feriye Palace complex before moving to a palace in Çamlıca.
+He received private education but was proud of having joined artillery classes at the age of four.
+He was about eight years old when his father died after the 1876 coup d'état from either suicide or murder.
+He believed his father died from the latter cause and took offense from those that believed he killed himself.

-Abdulmejid enjoyed athletics and had a robust physique.
-He considered himself, Şerif Ali Haydar Bey, and his brother-in-law Halid Pasha the best horseback riders of Istanbul.
-He was one of the strongest of his siblings, and claimed to be able to hold people weighing 100kg on each arm.
-He often went hunting with his cousin, Şehzade Mehmed Vahdeddin, in the hills of Çengelköy, and when returning, they would listen to a fasıl orchestra into the night.
-Other hobbies of his included wrestling, mounted shooting, swimming, and fencing -his sparring partner was an Austrian officer he happened to know.
+Abdulmejid enjoyed athletics and supposedly had a robust physique.
+He considered Şerif Ali Haydar Bey, his brother-in-law Halid Pasha, and himself the best horseback riders of Istanbul.
+He was one of the strongest of his siblings, and claimed to be able to hold people weighing 100 kg on each arm.
+He often went hunting with his first cousin Şehzade Mehmed Vahdeddin in the hills of Çengelköy, and when returning, they would listen to a fasıl orchestra into the night.
+Other hobbies of his included wrestling, mounted shooting, swimming, and fencing—his sparring partner was an Austrian officer he happened to know.

 From a young age, he showed interest in the arts.
-His mansion was a kind of salon or academy for Constantinople's artists and musicians.
+His mansion was a kind of salon or academy for Istanbul's artists and musicians.
 He would compose three or four movement chamber pieces to be played by his wives, kalfas, and apprentices.
 While officially confined to the palaces, he often skirted this restriction as he enjoyed talking with the people.
-He had an interest in painting as well, and was himself a painter, and developed realist art in the Ottoman Empire.
-After the Young Turk Revolution he was free from confinement, and he was a benefactor to the Ottoman Artist's Society.
+He also had an interest in painting and was himself a painter, developing realist art in the Ottoman Empire.
+After the Young Turk Revolution, he was free from confinement and was a benefactor to the Ottoman Artist's Society.
 He was also a talented pianist.
 He was interested in literature and founded the Pierre Loti Society in 1920 to promote the works of the author and translate them into Turkish.

 According to testimonies, he agreed with marriages between cousins within the Ottoman dynasty to reduce tensions within the dynasty.